-Defining Detroit is a series of Detroit-focused lectures, readings, presentations, discussions, exhibits, and performances sponsored by the Institute for Detroit Studies at the Center for Detroit Arts and Culture @ Marygrove.
+Defining Detroit is a series of Detroit-focused lectures, readings, presentations, discussions, exhibits, and performances sponsored by the Institute for Detroit Studies, a Legacy Program of Marygrove Conservancy Arts and Culture.

 Punching the Clock

 A public reading by poet Jim Daniels, Carnegie Mellon University

 Dancing in the Street: Motown and the Cultural Politics of Detroit

 A public lecture by cultural historian Suzanne E. Smith, George Mason University October 11, 2000, 8 p.m.

 Ecclesia Semper Reformanda: John Cardinal Dearden and the Papal Encyclical on

 A public lecture by historian, Leslie Woodcock Tentler, The Catholic University of America